dannypule/useful-code-snippets/mac_dev_environment_setup.md

 ### nvm command not found on mac
 - Restart iTerm2 after initial installation.
 Then retry.
 - Ensure nvm directory was created `mkdir ~/.nvm`
-- Add the following to .zshrc:
+- Ensure the following is in .zshrc:
 ```
-export NVM_DIR="$HOME/.nvm"
+export NVM_DIR=~/.nvm
-. "/usr/local/opt/nvm/nvm.sh"
+source $(brew --prefix nvm)/nvm.sh
 or
 ```

 or last option would be:
 `git clone http://github.com/creationix/nvm.git .nvm`

-Add this to .zshrc and restart iterm2
+Then after cloning the repo this to .zshrc and restart iterm2

 `source ~/.nvm/nvm.sh`